Warming Centers in Baltimore County

 The combination of low temperatures and wind chill constitute a threat, especially to certain groups of people: older adults, children, and people with respiratory or other health problems.
+If you are in danger or experiencing severe health problems due to the weather, please call 911.
 Below are some tips to help you and your family get relief from the cold and stay safe.

 Be Cautious and Prepared!

 Make sure that you have a 72-hour kit.

 Check on those who are elderly and/or chronically ill.